-Traveling abroad is currently not in vogue due to the coronavirus pandemic currently razing most countries worldwide.
+Traveling abroad is currently not in vogue due to the recent coronavirus pandemic that most countries are either still battling or recovering from.
 Whether you know it or not, there are remarkable and beautiful places in Nigeria to visit.
 This is the right time you start considering these exciting places to visit in Nigeria.

 This will erase a bit of the lousy mentality you have about Nigeria.
 Going on this tour won’t be fun and entertaining alone.
 It will impact some knowledge in you as well, and it will be unforgettable and memorable.

 Insight Tip: How to Monetize Your Hobby of Travelling

 - Op-Ed are articles published by guest authors.
 We no longer accept guest posts.
 However, we are still open to adding long-term content contributors to our team of insightful writers.
 To write for us, please check out inisght.ng/guest-post.